TenWise-Dev/jrc-public/jrcdocs/workflow_model_building.rst

 Feature generation
 ------------------

 There are a number of scripts that can be used for the conversion of the articles into feature tables, which can subsequently be used for classification.
 They are described in detail in the Scripts/Modelling section.
-Typicaaly the uasge is
+Typically the usage is

 Run the script ::

+    # Use same wokring dir as in th eother example
+    workdir=/tmp/examplejrc/

     ./PMID2Embed.py \
-    -p ../data/POS_PMID_List_Feb_2024.txt \
+    -p ../data/POS_PMID_List_2024_03_17.txt \
-    -d ../data/POS_Database_Feb_2024.json \
+    -d ../data/POS_Database_2024_03_17.json \
+    -e abstract \
-    -o /tmp/pos.npz
+    -o $workdir/pos.npz

 The resulting file is an npz data object that serves as input file for the model building script.
 In a similar way we can create a file for the negatve data set by running ::

-    python3 PMID2Embed.py \
+    ./PMID2Embed.py \
-    -p ../data/NEG_PMID_List_Feb_2024.txt \
+    -p ../data/NEG_PMID_List_2024_02_21.txt \
-    -d ../data/NEG_Database_Feb_2024.json \
+    -d ../data/NEG_Database_2024_02_21.json \
+    -e abstract \
-    -o /tmp/neg.npz
+    -o $workdir/neg.npz

 Create the model